bkazi/react-layout-transition/README.md

 ```bash
 npm install --save react-layout-transition
 ```
+You should have npm installed if you have Node.js<br />
+Or you can download Node.js from https://nodejs.org/en/ which comes with npm

-You can also include it directly in the browser via the [unpkg CDN](https://unpkg.com)
+You can also include it directly using script tags via the [unpkg CDN](https://unpkg.com)

 ```html
 <script src='https://unpkg.com/react-layout-transition/dist/react-layout-transition.min.js'></script>